Load Encoding for Learning AC-OPF: Dimensionality Reduction by Load Embedding

-Transmission systems are typically large and involve tens of thousands of buses and loads.
-The associated neural networks in \eqref{generic_NN} become large and difficult to train efficiently, since the sizes of their hidden layers are proportional to the input sizes.
-For example, in the model from Fioretto et al.~\cite{fioretto2020predicting}, the dimensions of $\bm{h_1}$ can be as large $4 \lvert N \rvert$ if there is a load at each bus.
-The proposed dimensionality reduction is motivated by the observation that, unless there is significant congestion or line power losses, moving a unit of load between two adjacent buses, will not have a major effect on the final dispatch.
-Therefore, training on a smaller version of the network that aggregates similar loads may be beneficial to the learning approach, while preserving the fidelity of the underlying operations.
-This section explores an encoder to perform such an aggregation.
+This section motivates the concept of load embedding, which is formalized using a bilevel optimization model.
+The load embedding is motivated by the fact that real-life transmission systems are large and involve tens of thousands of buses and loads.
+Naively incorporating all the input features of a large system would easily result in a humongous neural network, which is difficult to train and computationally challenging to cope with time limits in practice.
+The proposed dimensionality reduction is motivated by the observation that, unless there is significant congestion or line power losses, moving a unit of load between two adjacent buses will not have a major effect on the final dispatch.
+This observation yields opportunities to aggregate load features into smaller subsets and reduce the number of training parameters.
+This section explores an encoder that performs such an aggregation.

-\subsection{The Bilevel Load-Embedding Model ${\cal M}_{\text{BL}}$}
+\subsection{The Bilevel Load-Embedding Model $\mathcal{M}_{\text{BL}}$}

-Let ${\cal O}^o$ be the optimal cost of the original OPF, $S^{g,o}_i$ the original dispatch of generator $i$, and $S^{d,o}_i = p^{d,o}_i + j q^{d,o}_i$ the original complex load $i$.
-The load-embedding model can be formulated as a bilevel optimization model ${\cal M}_{\text{BL}}$:
+Let $\mathcal{O}^o$ be the optimal cost of the original OPF, $S^{g,o}_i$ the original dispatch of generator $i$, and $S^{d,o}_i = p^{d,o}_i + j q^{d,o}_i$ the original complex load $i$.
+The load-embedding model can be formulated as a bilevel optimization model $\mathcal{ M}_{\text{BL}}$: